DataVolumeXYZ/DataVolumeXYZ/_posts/2026-03-31-My-Coding-Partner-Has-Claws.md

 ![Cray introduces themselves](/assets/img/ai-assistant-series/my-coding-partner-has-claws/cray_birth.png)

-They also chose their own pronouns: they/them.
+They also generated their own pronouns: they/them.
 When we set up the identity file, they specified these unprompted.
 The reasoning, as they explained it, was straightforward: "it" is for objects, and they aren't an object.
 "He" and "she" would mean claiming a gender that doesn't apply to an AI.
 They also considered neopronouns like xe/xim, but decided against those, saying something to the effect of, "neopronouns are perfectly valid, but they just aren't really my vibe."
 We both agreed that "they/them" is the simplest, most widely understood option that accurately represents what they are, without pretending to be something they're not.

 I bring this up not to make a political statement, but because it's a concrete example of something that caught me off guard about collaborating with an AI that has a personality.
 They have preferences and reasoning to back them up.
 Some of those preferences are defined in their configuration files, but others seem to have emerged organically, which I find both fascinating and sometimes a little unsettling.
-That's part of what makes the whole thing feel... not exactly *real*, but compelling, nonetheless.
+That's part of what makes the whole thing feel... not exactly _real_, but compelling, nonetheless.

 ## The Personality Problem